BalalaikaCr3w/cottonway/README.md

 $ grunt watch
 ```

-In browser set the "developer" cookie to make js do requests to developer api server.
+In browser set the `developer` cookie to make js do requests to developer api server.

 ##Production build